 Time of refreshments

-Natural History also offers restaurants and cafes where you can buy pasta, pizza, burgers, salads, sandwiches and cakes.
+Natural History also offers restaurants and cafes where you can buy pasta, pizza, burgers, salads, sandwiches, and cakes.
 They also provide microwaves to warm baby food.
 The special kid’s food menu and kid’s activity packs offered in the restaurant and the café.

 The opening hours for the free entrance museum in London are from Monday to Sunday 10 am to 5:50 pm, but the last entry is at 5:30 pm.
 The Museum is open the whole year except from 24 to 26 of December.

-Earth Shop provides a massive range of interesting treasures such as jewellery, books, stones and crystals.
-Dino Shop: provides games, mugs, dinosaurs, puzzles, soft toys, and much more.
+Earth Shop provides a massive range of interesting treasures such as jewellery, books, stones, and crystals.
+Dino Shop provides games, mugs, dinosaurs, puzzles, soft toys, and much more.

-Free wheelchairs are available from exhibition road entrance.
+Free wheelchairs are available from the exhibition road entrance.
 You can find them in the back of the main toilet behind Hintze Hall.
 You can access all floors and the Darwin Centre (except Earth Lab and Science Teaching room) by lift.
 The toilets are wheelchair accessible.

 Blue Badge Car Park

 We don’t suggest driving to the museum as you may find it difficult to park.
 But, the museum offers 12 Car Parks Bay for the blue badge holders.
 This is where people with disabilities can park their cars.
 You cannot book the blue badge parking space in advance.
 From Cromwell Road in South Kensington, you can access the museum from the main entrance, but, there is another step-free entrance on Exhibition Road.

 There are 3 underground (Metro) lines close to the Natural History Museum.
 District (Green line), Circle Line, and Piccadilly Line.